arockiyastephenl/Care-commerce-docs/docs/ONDCAPI/Search-OnSearchAPI.md

 }
 ```

-ONDC uses **async APIs**, So Seller App is taking some time to process
+ONDC uses **async APIs**, So the Seller App is taking some time to process
 the request.
-Serach request response will be passed on the on_search API
+Search request response will be passed on the on_search API
 response it is also called as Callback API.

 So the Search request response will be unique message id and +ve Ack